ItsMePaulo/getir-assignment/READ_ME.md

 ## Running the App

+To run the application you can make use of the docker-compose file in this directory, to run the compose file you can run the following command:

+> docker-compose up

+To pull the latest images you can run

+> docker-compose pull

+This will the four following images with the exposed ports as follows:

+1. Keycloak-mock : `5000:5000`
+2. Gateway : `8000:8000`
+3. Bookstore : `8001:8001`
+4. Orders : `8002:8002`
+5. MongoDb : `27017:27017`

+## Building the Application

-This is a springboot application, to build the application you will need mvn and at least java SDK11.
+This is a MVN Springboot Application, to build the application you will need mvn and at least java SDK11.

 ### Containers

-The application builds each service into a docker image and publishes the image to docker hub, in order to build the image add the following to your `~/.m2/setting.xml` config file.
+The application builds each service into a docker image and publishes the image to Docker Hub, in order to build the images add the following to your `~/.m2/setting.xml` config file.

 ```xml
 <servers>